Impromptu Flypast Leads to Disaster

 The ITSB explain:

+The operator was established in 1984, as a sightseeing operator with one Cessna206 aircraft.
 In 2006, the operator started air ambulance flights as its core operation, based on a governmental contract.

 In 2014 the company exceeded 500 air ambulance flights per annum for the first time.

 At this time , the operator emphasised on a safety culture within its operation and, in the following years, implemented a Safety Management System (SMS).
 Approximately three months prior to the accident, at a crew training course, the operator emphasized that deviations from Standard Operating Procedures (SOP) were not acceptable.